notabn/MPC/README.md

 The objective function consist of the following :

 1. State Cost : crosstrack error (cte), heading error and speed error.
 The three costs were weighted to keep the car at the center of the track.
 The heading cost has the highest weight to account for the curvy road.
-The cte error has a weigth of 10, whereas the speed error of 1.
-The cost term is uesd to prevet the car from stopping if perfectly centered.
+The cte error has a weigth of 100, whereas the speed error a weight of 50.
+The cost term is used to prevent the car from stopping if perfectly centered.
 2. Actuation cost

 3. Rate of change in actuation.
 To prevent osccilations in the sterring or suddently aceleration, the cost dependent on changes in actuation was added.
 Fo a smooth path the steering angle was weighted with 1700 .